Great Iowa Vacation Spots for Families

 Destinations

+Iowa vacation spots for families include the impressive capital city.
 With a population nearing 200,000, Des Moines manages to preserve the small-town attitude that its visitors expect and its residents have come to love.
-Its attractions, though seemingly modest, consistently attract a stream of guests that almost always leave satisfied.
+Its attractions, though seemingly modest, consistently draw in a stream of guests that almost always leave satisfied.

 The growing Des Moines skyline will never completely shroud the Iowa State Capitol building.
 A glint of gold from the 23-karat leaf of the dome is visible for miles.
 But don’t assume you’ve seen it all from the outside.
 Entrance is free, so check out the magnificent interior; walk up the 298 steps to the top of the dome or marvel at the chandelier, made of 5,600 crystals, in the House Chamber.